ChipLuxury-EWA/network.py/README.md

 2) client_side.py
 3) server_side.py

-To start the game first run "server_side.py" this will be the server that let's you play the game.
+To start the game: first run "server_side.py" this will be the server that let's you play the game.
 To enter as a new player run the "client_side.py" and enter name and password, check the server file for the players data base, and add player as you whish.
 To add another player simply run another client.